 - Roessler’s.
 Venerable family-owned restaurant on U.S. 41, at 2033 Vamo Way, about 3.5 miles north of the entrance to Oscar Scherer State Park.
 Fine dining with excellent service.
 Continental menu, seafood specialties and excellent wine list.
 Expensive.
 (Watch for specials off-season and weekdays.)
 Reservations recommended in season.
 941-966-5688.

 - Spanish Point Restaurant and Pub.
 Classic waterfront crab shack and tiki bar off Tamiami Trail about a mile or so south of Historic Spanish Point and north of Oscar Scherer State Park.
 Limited pub-style menu and musical entertainment on weekends.
 135 Bayview Drive, Osprey, FL 34229.
 (941) 966-5746

 Other Useful Info:

-- RV Sales and Service: There are a couple of RV sales and repair centers south of the park entrance, the closest being RV World in Nokomis (less than 3 miles).
+- RV Sales and Service: There are a few RV sales and repair centers south of the park entrance, the closest being RV World in Nokomis (3 miles).

 Related articles on Florida Rambler: